-Aren’t you glad giving thanks isn’t restricted to a single day of the year?
+Aren’t you glad offering prayers of Thanksgiving isn’t restricted to a single day of the year?

 It’s especially so for Christians.